Subscribe to email updates

 Archive for 'Military Records'

-Posted by Guest Blogger on December 6, 2013, under Archives I, Military Records, Reference.
+Posted by Guest Blogger on October 23, 2014, under Archives II, Civil Records, History, Military Records, Reference.

-Today’s post is written by Dr. Greg Bradsher and is the first in a series featuring real life Monuments Men.
-The forthcoming movie, The Monuments Men, has focused great attention on the Monuments Men (and women) and their work during and after World War II.
+Today’s post, written by Dr. Greg Bradsher, is the next installment in an ongoing series of posts on real-life Monuments Men.
+The movie, The Monuments Men, has focused great attention on the Monuments Men (and women) and their work during and after World War II.
 Of course the movie cannot tell the story of the over […]

-Posted by Guest Blogger on December 5, 2013, under Archives II, History, Military Records.
+Posted by Netisha on August 20, 2014, under Archives II, History, Military Records, Monuments Men.

 9-11 Alan Walker Alfie Paul American Red Cross Civil War David Langbart deck logs Department of State District of Columbia DOJ donated materials FBI Foreign Service Posts Franklin D. Roosevelt Greg Bradsher John Jay looted art M. Marie Maxwell MFA&A Monique Politowski Monuments Men Onaona Guay OSS RG 24 RG 59 RG 60 RG 65 RG 84 RG 165 RG 239 RG 242 RG 286 RG 306 RG 331 RG 469 RG 498 Roberts Commission Sylvia Naylor U.S. Army U.S. Marshals U.S. Navy volunteers War Department World War I World War II